KaushalVasava/Sangeet_MusicPlayer/README.md

 + New sorting and filtering options like most played songs, adding time, etc.
 + Almost all audio formats supported.
 + New mute-unmute and sleep timer functionality.

+Following android topics you will learn :
+- Navigation graph for navigation and data passing
+- Single activity design
+- Android storage access and its handling
+- DiffUtil in recyclerview
+- MVVM architecture
+- SharedPreference, Preference DataStore API
+- Alarm Manager
+- Broadcast receiver
+- Flows
+- Dependency Injection using Dagger-Hilt
+- View binding and dData binding
+- Content providers for sharing music file
+- Foreground service
+- How to use of Glide library for image loading
+- App themeing
+- App transalation

 Try it now Sangeet :)